Kicksecure/security-misc/README.md

   and thwart certain kernel exploitation attempts) and kernel warnings in the `WARN()` path.

-- Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of both denial of service and cold boot attacks.
+- Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of denial of service attacks and both cold and warm boot attacks.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.